jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 This combination of tension and expectation results in "wanting" the dissonant leading tone to resolve to the consonant tonic.

+The basic assumption of Western harmony is that the leading tone functions in this way for most listeners, pulling toward the tonic.
+The other harmonic functions are derived from the leading tone.

 ### Tonic, subdominant, and dominant functions

 Chords can be grouped into three basic harmonic functions.